mika-n/NGPCarMenu/ReadMe.md

 Custom plugin for **Richard Burns Rally game (RBR v1.02 SSE)** to improve the "Select Car" in-game menu and RBRTM and RBR_RX "Select Stage" menus (ie. for those people who don't use external RBR game launchers).

-The original "Select Car" menu within the RBR game has various problems:
+The original RBR game and RBRTM and RBR_RX plugins have various problems and limitations:
-- The preview image of the car (garage) doesn't match with the custom car model.
+- The car menu name and preview image of the car (garage) doesn't match with the custom car model.
-- The car specification window shows information about original cars even when custom car models have been installed (engine, transmission, year).
+- The car specification details shown in a car selection screen don't match with the custom NGP car details.
+Also, additional info about car 3D models are missing.
-- The car specification window doesn't show additional information potentially available in custom car models (FIA category, creator and version of 3D car model, AudioFMOD sound bank).
+- RBRTM doesn't show custom car details or car preview images.
-- The car menu name shows the original car name even when RBR would use custom cars published by WorkerBee (NGP models) or other custom 3D car models.
-- The menu and model name has room for only short car model names (number of characters).
-- RBRTM car selection doesn't show NGP car information and car preview images.
-RBRTM stage selection doesn't show a map preview image and if there is a long list of stages then it takes several key presses to drive again the same stage.
+- RBRTM stage selection doesn't show a map preview image and doesn't remember which stages you have driven lately.
-- RBR_RX stage selection menu list doesn't scroll if there are more than 20 BTB stages and the menu doesn't show a map preview image.
+- RBR_RX stage selection menu list doesn't scroll (limited to 20 BTB stages), it doesn't show map preview images and doesn't remember the stages you have driven lately.
+- RBR_RX replay files cannot be replayed afterwards.
+You can replay those only once right after the stage is finished and before you go back to RBR main menu.
+After this you cannot replay RBRRX/BTB recordings.

-This **NGPCarMenu RBR plugin solves these problems** by doing following enhancements to the built-in "Select Car" menu:
+Good news! **NGPCarMenu plugin solves these issues** by doing following enhancements in RBR:
-- Shows a custom car preview image using the actual 3D model of custom car models.
-- Shows the actual car specs information from a NGP model (engine HP, number of gears, 4WD/FWD/RWD, FIA category, classification year, etc).
-- Shows more information about installed 3D car models, liveries, AudioFMOD sound banks and authors (3D car model creators definitely deserve more attention).
-- Generates new car preview images from the currently installed 3D car models (*Options/Plugins/NGPCarMenu/Create car image* in-game menu command).
-- Customized car and camera position to take automatic screenshots of 3D car models (well, not yet implemented in INI config file.
-Car and cam position is pre-set in the plugin code.
-Maybe the next version moves this setting to INI file).
-- Longer car model names in car specs window (as much there is room on the screen).
-- Longer car menu names (up to 30 chars).
-- RBRTM improvement 1: Shows the car information and a car preview image in RBRTM car selection menu (Online and Shakedown car selection).
+- Shows the actual NGP car specs (HP, gears, transmission), car preview images and 3D car model details in **RBR/RBRTM/RBRRX** menu screens.
-- RBRTM improvement 2: Shows the map information and a preview image in Shakedown menu while browsing through list of stages (supports custom user supplied PNG images also).
-- RBRTM improvement 3: Shows Nth recently driven stages as a shortcut menu entries on top of the Shakedown stage list (easier and faster to choose favourite stages to drive again when no need to browse through the long list of stages).
+- RBRTM: Shows Nth recently driven stages as a shortcut menu entries on top of the Shakedown stage list (easier and faster to choose your favorite stages and re-drive those).
-- RBRTM improvement 4: Remembers the focused stage menu line even after visiting the RBRTM main menu (without NGPCarMenu plugin RBRTM would always reset back to the first menu line after visiting RBRTM main menu).
+- RBRTM: Remembers the focused stage menu line even after visiting the RBRTM main menu (without NGPCarMenu plugin RBRTM would always reset back to the first menu line after visiting RBRTM main menu).
-- RBRRX improvement 1: Scrollable BTB (RBR_RX) stage menu list (pageUp/pageDown/home/end/arrow keys navigation).
+- RBRRX: Scrollable BTB stages menu list (pageUp/pageDown/home/end/arrow keys navigation).
-- RBRRX improvement 2: Shows the car information and a car preview image in RBR_RX car selection menu.
-- RBRRX improvement 3: Shows the stage information (length, surface, author, version, date if set in BTB specific track.ini file) and a map preview image in BTB stages menu list (RBRRX_MapScreenShot path image if set, otherwise shows the image set in track.ini splashscreen option).
+- RBRRX: Shows the stage information (length, pacenotes created or not, surface, author, version, date.
+See BTB track specific track.ini metadata file).
-- RBRRX improvement 4: Shows Nth recently driven stages as a shortcut menu entries on top of the RBR_RX stage list.
+- RBRRX: Shows Nth recently driven stages as a shortcut menu entries on top of the RBR_RX stage list.
-- RBRRX improvement 5: Remembers the focused stage menu line even after visiting the RBR main menu (without NGPCarMenu plugin RBR_RX would sometimes reset back to the first menu line).
+- RBRRX: Supports RBRRX/BTB replay files (ie. BTB replay files can be replayed at anytime, not just right after the racing).
-- AutoLogon feature opens automatically the menu screen of your favorite plugin when RBR is launched (for example takes you to RBRTM or RBR_RX menu screen).
+- "AutoLogon" feature opens automatically the menu screen of your favorite plugin when RBR is launched (for example takes you to RBRTM, RBR_RX or RallySimFans menu screen).
+- "Rename profile" feature renames the driver profile while preserving profile settings (ie. you no longer have to call yourself as MULLIGATAWNY.
+Now you can rename the driver via NGPCarMenu plugin and still keep all maps and cars unlocked).

 The plugin supports **RBRTM Czech Tournament** plugin (V0.88) integration.
 Use NGPCarMenu in-game menu or INI file to enable/disable this integration.
 The plugin supports **RBR_RX** plugin (RBR_RX.dll with 417792 bytes, the file doesn't have version tag) integration.
 Use NGPCarMenu in-game menu or INI file to enable/disable this integration.
+The plugin supports **RallySimFans** plugin (RSF).
+Refer to RSF home page for more information.
+The plugin supports **RBRPro** RBR bundle.
+Refer to RBRPro home page for more information.

 ![](misc/NGPCarMenu_SelectCarMenu.png)
 ![](misc/NGPCarMenu_RBRTMMenu.png)